Alcohols, Ethers, and Epoxides - Synthesis | Organic Chemistry 1

 - Alcohols exhibit molecular polarity due to the electronegativity of oxygen

-- Alcohols have an hydrophobic part (the carbon chain) and and hydrophilic part (the OH group):
+- Alcohols have a hydrophobic part (the carbon chain) and a hydrophilic part (the OH group):

-- alcohols having less than 6 carbons are soluble in water
+- alcohols with less than 6 carbons are soluble in water

-- alcohols having 6 or more carbons are insoluble in water because the nonpolar alkyl portion is too large to dissolve H2O
+- alcohols with 6 or more carbons are insoluble in water because the nonpolar alkyl portion is too large to be dissolved H2O

 - alcohols of any size are soluble in organic solvents

-- Hydroxy functional groups form hydrogen bonds with other alcohol molecules ⇒ alcohols have a higher boiling and melting points compared to the corresponding alkanes
+- The hydroxy functional groups form hydrogen bonds with other alcohol molecules ⇒ alcohols have higher boiling and melting points than the corresponding alkanes

 - Alcohols are amphoteric: they can be deprotonated by strong bases or protonated by strong acids